natis1/radiance.host/_posts/2018-07-16-The-Knight.markdown

 title:  "The Knight"
 date:   2018-07-16 11:23:32
 categories: testimonial
+excerpt: The light inspired me for the first time in my life...
 ---
 Ever since my climb out of the basin I’ve always felt a sense of emptiness.
 Even under the guide of Hallownest’s most successful king I felt like I was missing something.
 He loved me, and that might have helped a little, but life was hard.
 I lived day by day, listening to his orders and never thinking of anything greater.
 I figured he wanted to help me overcome my state.
 He fed me well and taught me to fight and I grew, but the nothingness inside grew with me.
 One day the king ordered me to enter an egg, a dark and desolate prison, and slay a being named the Radiance.